mmukul/DevSecOpsTrainingCourse/README.md

 - **Demo:** Using ZAP to configure scans

 ### Chapter 8: Runtime Security
-- Runtime Security to detect unexpected Application behaviour at Runtime uses system calls
+- Runtime Security to detect unexpected application behaviour at Runtime uses system calls

 ### Chapter 9: Compliance as code
 - Different approaches to handle compliance requirements at DevOps scale
 - Manage compliance using Inspec/OpenScap at Scale
-- **Demo:** Use Inspec profile to scale compliance
+- **Demo:** Use *Inspec* profile to scale compliance

 ### Chapter 10: Vulnerability Management with custom tools
 - Approaches to manage the vulnerabilities in the organization
 - **Demo:** Using Defect Dojo for vulnerability management

+### Chapter 11: Infrastructure as Code Security
+- Static analysis of your terraform code to detect potential security vulnerabilities and misconfigurations in your terraformed infrastructure using *tfsec*

-### Chapter 11: Container Security
+### Chapter 12: Container Security
 - Docker Image signing & verification
 - Docker Security Benchmarks
 	- CIS Benchmarking Practices
 - Security of Docker Host & Daemon
 - Policy Agent

-### Chapter 12: Threat Modelling (Design)
+### Chapter 13: Threat Modelling (Design)

 ### Project
 - DevSecOps CICD Pipeline